James F. Spriggs II

 His articles have appeared in the American Political Science Review, American Journal of Political Science, Journal of Politics, Political Research Quarterly, Law and Society Review, American Politics Quarterly, Perspectives on Politics, Political Analysis, Journal of Empirical Legal Studies, Georgetown Law Journal, Emory Law Journal, Washington University in St. Louis Law Review, The Houston Law Review, the Washington University Journal of Law and Policy, and the Illinois Law Review.

 He is also the recipient of two National Science Foundation Grants.
 His most recent NSF grant funds a project that examines the development of the norm of stare decisis in the United States.

-Spriggs' current research projects include: examining the informational content and influence of written briefs at the U.S. Supreme Court, using network analysis of legal citations to understand legal development in the United States (with Paul Wahlbeck and Tim Johnson), looking at the role of legal citations in decision making at the European Court of Justice (with Matt Gabel), and understanding the relationship between the U.S. Supreme Court and the U.S. Courts of Appeals (with Tom Hansford).
+Spriggs' current research projects include: examining the informational content and influence of written briefs at the U.S. Supreme Court (with Morgan Hazelton and Rachael Hinkle), using legal citations to model law and legal development, and understanding the relationship between the U.S. Supreme Court and the U.S. Courts of Appeals (with Tom Hansford).

 American Politics; Empirical legal studies; Judicial process and politics; U.S. Supreme Court